Grab a couple of potatoes and some craft paint to make this adorable potato stamp valentine craft – perfect to gift to grandparents on the 14th.

 I decided to let the kids have a “messy” version and a “clean” version that I helped guide them on.
 We stamped enough craft paper to make four 8.5″ by 11″ sheets.

 Then, I printed 4×6 pictures of the twins doing their project.
 I cropped down the pictures and then taped them to the painted craft paper, which served as a “frame.”

 Simple enough!
 I wrote the holiday and year on the back with a Sharpie, as I do with all grandparent holiday crafts and gifts.

-I do feel a little bit guilty about not using the twins’ painting on this one.
-Maybe with a little bit of practice, we will have mastered potato art by next Valentine’s Day!
+And hey, maybe with a little bit of practice, we will have mastered potato art by next Valentine’s Day!